 Cash games are the most common type of game in which online poker players multi-table.
-Because the blinds do not go up, you can play many of the same games at once, and the general availability of cash games, you will find that it is the prevalent foundation for multi-tabling on all poker websites.
+Because the blinds don't go up, you can play many of the same games at once.
+The general availability of cash games that you'll find, is the prevalent foundation for multi-tabling on all poker websites.

-When multi-tabling cash games, you will need to develop a somewhat automated style of play.
-As you might imagine, this is not going to be the most optimal route to take when it comes to improving your overall skills in poker.
+When multi-tabling cash games, you'll need to develop a somewhat automated style of play.
+As you might imagine, this isn't going to be the most optimal route to take when it comes to improving your overall skills in poker.
 This is where the tradeoff is going to come in.
-For every table that you add to your monitor, there is one less bit of concentration that you will be able to focus on making creative and winning plays.
+For every table that you add to your monitor, there is one less bit of concentration that you'll be able to focus on making creative and winning plays.

 If you are multi-tabling in cash games, there are a few things that you should consider implementing.
 First, auto-top off options will make it much easier to ensure that you are always playing with the maximum number of chips allowed.
-Anything under the max buy in is a waste of time as you will be sacrificing a significant amount of your long term edge in the game.
+Anything under the max buy in is a waste of time, because you'll be sacrificing a significant amount of your long term edge in the game.

 Second, make sure that you have your options configured so that new tables properly align on their own.
 Most poker sites will allow you to input your own layout preferences, which in turn will make it easier to close and re-open tables as you play.
 This will help to prevent against you being forced into any spots where you time out or don't have enough time to make proper decisions.

-If you are just playing a couple (2-3) tournaments at once, multi-tabling should not be an issue at all.
-It is when players start to sit at 6, 10, 15, or even 20 tournaments at once that things begin to get very confusing.
-To summarize, multi-tabling tournaments is not usually going to be a very good or profitable idea.
+If you are just playing a couple (2-3) tournaments at once, multi-tabling shouldn't be an issue at all.
+It's when players start to sit at 6, 10, 15, or even 20 tournaments at once that things begin to get very confusing.
+To summarize, multi-tabling tournaments isn't usually going to be a very good or profitable idea.

 Increasing and Diminished Returns